phinguyen44/SPL_Project/README.md

 1. Counter-Factual: Use current health outcomes as a benchmark for improved counter-factual.
 2. Graphics
     - Show distribution for each country (and overlay with average) to visualize within-country inequalities (e.g. between East and West Germany).
 See [this](https://ourworldindata.org/wp-content/uploads/2017/04/The-distribution-of-life-satisfaction.png) for inspiration.
-    - Show a choropleth of scores (for each metric metric) for countries contained within data set.
+    - Show a choropleth of scores (for each metric) for countries contained within data set.
     - Measure [labor force participation over time](https://ourworldindata.org/grapher/share-of-people-who-say-they-are-happy) (using new waves of data).
-    - Measure [health-related indicators](https://ourworldindata.org/wp-content/uploads/2017/04/Happiness-Inequality-Clark-et-al-2015.png) over time (using new waves of data).
 Consider using deciles to show inequalities.
-    - [For each country](https://ourworldindata.org/wp-content/uploads/2017/04/Happiness-by-Income-Quintiles-Small-Multiples.png) (use small multiples) show how labor-force participation may change based on the distribution of health.
+    - [For each country](https://ourworldindata.org/wp-content/uploads/2017/04/Happiness-by-Income-Quintiles-Small-Multiples.png) (use small multiples) show how labor-force participation may change based on the distribution of self-reported health.
-    - [Show correlation](https://ourworldindata.org/grapher/gdp-vs-happiness) of each indicator and labor-force participation on a scatterplot.
-Size the dots by country size.

 Add notes on data quality and measurement.
 Do we believe the variables selected are meaningful?